Elehuris Montero Preview, Player Props: Rockies vs. Cubs

 Elehuris Montero At The Plate

-- Montero is batting .248 with 12 doubles, two triples, six home runs and 12 walks.
+- Montero has 12 doubles, two triples, six home runs and 12 walks while batting .250.

-- Montero enters this game on a four-game hitting streak.
-During his last games, he's hitting .412.
+- Montero is batting .500 during his last games and is on a five-game hitting streak.

-- He has hit a long ball in 9.2% of his games this year, and 2.6% of his chances at the plate.
+- In 9.1% of his games this season, he has hit a long ball, and 2.5% of his trips to the plate.

+- In 31.8% of his games this season, Montero has notched at least one RBI.
+In six of those games (9.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.